tatianysouza/tatianysouza/README.md

-# hey, i'm Tatiany Souza! 👋
+# Hey, i'm Tatiany Souza! 👋

 Hey guys!
 Here you can find me exploring and creating amazing applications.
 My journey is a constant search for learning and innovation, thank you for stopping by and checking out my codes! 🚀